 Drawing from both traditional classical music and improvised music, Hideaki has had the opportunity to perform in diverse genres with artists including Paul Simon, John Legend, Ben Folds, Bill T. Jones, and Sufjan Stevens.
 As a studio musician he has arranged and recorded for bands, award winning documentaries, commercials, and major Hollywood film scores such as Trohpy, The Day I Saw Your Heart, The Super Bowl, and The Free State of Jones.

 He has showcased his talents playing multiple instruments in the Radio City Christmas Spectacular, the Tony Awards, as well as several Broadway shows.
-He has appeared on the Late Show with David Letterman, The Late Show with Jimmy Fallon, Good Morning America, and the Early Show.
+He has appeared on the Late Show with David Letterman, The Late Show with Jimmy Fallon, Good Morning America, and Saturday Night Live.

 As an educator, he has taught lessons and given lectures across the country and has served on the faculty of the Special Music School at the Kaufman Center, at Hunter College, and at the Juilliard Summer Program in Geneva, Switzerland.